Do not extinguish a scent cup by using the lid

 Do not place candles in direct sunlight or on/near a direct heat source such as a fire or radiator as this can affect the way the candle burns.
 Remember that electrical items like television sets also get hot and therefore should be treated as a source of heat.

-Only burn candle for a maximum of 3 hours
+Only burn candle or votive candle for a maximum of 3 hours

 Candle jars must not be burned for over 3 hours per session & always trim the wick before the next burn commences.
 It is good practice not to burn a candle for over 3 hours at a time.